 Learn about sustainable business with an activity: HOTBOX 500

 Hotbox 500 provides a unique opportunity for students to develop their entrepreneurial skills for community and environmental benefit.

-Pupils will explore topics such as sustainable business, social enterprise and the impact businesses have on the environment.
-Pupils will be introduced to the idea of flourishing organisations, creative thinking, sustainable business modelling and entrepreneurship.
-Students will also be able to apply their creative, innovative and enterprise skills in practical activities that support enterprise and entrepreneurial thinking and abilities.
-The workshop/event will further develop skills essential for business and their future career.
+Pupils explored topics such as sustainable business, social enterprise and the impact businesses have on the environment.
+Pupils were introduced to the idea of flourishing organisations, creative thinking, sustainable business modelling and entrepreneurship.
+Students applied their creative, innovative and enterprise skills in practical activities that support enterprise and entrepreneurial thinking and abilities.
+The workshop/event further developed skills essential for business and their future career.

-In setting out to achieving this objective it is anticipated learners will be better able to:
+In setting out to achieving this objective it is anticipated learners were able to:

 - Explore sustainable business modeling

 - Evidence the power of group work as more ideas are created through team work

 HOTBOX 500: in short, a company is asked to donate 500 units of a product.
 Given the sustainability element of this project these are typically products that would otherwise be recycled or go direct to landfill.
 The aim of the activity is for students to repurpose these products in another context.